ArunRamakani/provision-kubernetes-gke/README.md

 # Setup a test deployment

-Deploy the below sample tweet application to see if the IP access is working
+Deploy the test application service and deployment yaml to see if the IP access is working